Kira-Lappo/aws-auth-script/README.md

 ## Usage

-1. Open terminal and run the script.
+1. Open terminal/console and run the script.
 1. Provide MFA Identifier, if you did not define `AWS_MFA_SERIAL_NUMBER` environment variable.
 1. Provide MFA Verification code from your MFA device.